Direct Telemetry Access: Implementation

 \subsection{DTA Translator}

-The translator pipeline is written in $2K$ lines of P4\_16 for the Tofino ASIC.
-The pipeline efficiently re-uses logic between the six primitives (as visualized in Appendix Figure~\ref{fig:translator_pipeline}).
+The translator has a control program written in $800$ lines of Python that runs on the switch CPU.

-A translator controller is written in $800$ lines of Python.
 It is in charge of setting up the RDMA connection to the collector by crafting RDMA Communication Manager (RDMA\_CM) packets, which are then injected into the ASIC.

-It also creates several multicast-rules, which are used by Key-Write and Key-Increment packets to trigger multiple simultaneous RDMA operations from a single input DTA operation.
+The translator pipeline (Figure~\ref{fig:translator_pipeline}) is written in $2K$ lines of P4\_16 for the Tofino ASIC.
+This pipeline includes support for internal processing of the DTA primitives, RDMA generation, basic user-traffic forwarding, as well as RDMA queue-pair resynchronization and rate limiting to ensure stable RDMA connections in case of congestion events at the collectors' NICs.
+Rate limiting can be configured to generate a NACK sent back to the reporter in case of a dropped report during these congestion events.

+The RDMA logic is shared by all primitives.
+This includes lookup tables filled with RDMA metadata, SRAM storage for the queue pair packet sequence numbers, and the task of crafting RoCEv2 headers.
+The DTA packets themselves are used as the base for RDMA generation.
+This is done by completely substituting the DTA headers with the specific \mbox{RoCEv2 headers required by the DTA operation.}

+The redundancy in Key-Write, Key-Increment, and Postcarding is generated by the packet replication engine through multicasting (\emph{Multicaster} in Figure~\ref{fig:translator_pipeline}).
+The switch CPU crafts specific multicast rules to force the ASIC to emit several packets at the correct egress port as triggered by a single DTA ingress.

-\boldskipper \textbf{Key-Write} and \textbf{Key-Increment} both follow the same fundamental logic, with the difference being the RDMA operation that they trigger.
+\boldskipper \textbf{Key-Write} and \textbf{Key-Increment} both follow the same fundamental logic, with the main difference being the RDMA operation that they trigger.
 Key-Write triggers RDMA Write operations, while a Key-Increment triggers RDMA Fetch-and-Add.
 Both cause $N$ packet injections into the egress pipeline, using the multicast technique.
 The Tofino-native CRC engine is used to calculate the $N$ memory locations, and is also used to calculate a concatenated $4B$ checksum for Key-Write.
+Carefully selected CRC polynomials are used to create several independent hash functions using \mbox{the same underlying CRC engine.}

 \boldskipper \textbf{Postcarding} uses an SRAM-based hash table with 32K slots storing fixed-size 32-bit payloads.
 The Tofino-native CRC engine is used for indexing and value encoding.
 The hop-specific checksums are implemented through custom CRC polynomials instead.
 Emissions are triggered either by a collision or when a row counter reaches the path length.
-We note that an efficient implementation requires the RDMA payload sizes to be powers of 2 (due to bitshift-based multiplication during address calculation) and the chunk sizes are therefore padded from $5*4B=20B$ to $32B$, \mbox{trading storage efficiency for a reduced switch footprint.}
+We note that an efficient implementation requires the RDMA payload sizes to be powers of 2 (due to bitshift-based multiplication during address calculation) and the chunk sizes are therefore padded from $5*4B=20B$ to $32B$, trading storage efficiency for a reduced switch footprint.